 Other Income and Expense.
-Other expense for the three months ended March 31, 2016 and 2015 was \$1.4 million and \$0.9 million, respectively.
-Other expense for both periods was primarily comprised of interest expense associated with our Term Loan Agreement with Capital Royalty Partners.
-The increase in expense is due to \$15 million of additional borrowing under the Third Amendment in the three months ended March 31, 2016.
-Interest currently accrues at a rate of 11.5% of the outstanding principal balances of \$45.4 million and \$30.2 million as of March 31, 2016 and December 31, 2015, respectively.
-Other income for both periods presented was not material.
+Other expense for the three months ended September 30, 2016 and 2015 was \$1.4 million and \$0.9 million, respectively.
+Other expense for both periods was primarily comprised of interest expense associated with the Term Loan Agreement.
+The increase in expense was due to \$15.0 million of additional borrowing under the Third Amendment in 2016.
+Interest currently accrues at a rate of 11.5% per annum.
+The outstanding principal balances under the Term Loan Agreement was \$45.8 million and \$30.0 million as of September 30, 2016 and September 30, 2015, respectively.
+Other income for both periods presented was not significant.